UCAT Situational Judgement: 10 Tips For UCAT Success

 Situational Judgement tests are used throughout medical careers for doctors at all stages of training.
 For example, situational judgement tests are used at university, during Foundation Years and even when you specialise.
-Therefore, type in ‘Situational Judgement UCAT’ if you’re looking for the best questions.
+Therefore, make sure to search for ‘Situational Judgement UCAT’ if you’re looking for the best questions.
 There is so much out there, you what to make sure the ones you are doing are appropriate, as you don’t want to end up doing a Cardiology Speciality test!

-It is important to understand the reason why the answer is what it is.
+When practicing, it is important to understand the reason behind the right answers.
 This is the case even if you got it right.
 If a book or question bank doesn’t give good explanations for the questions, then it may be an inadequate resource to prepare you.
 If this is the case, try and reference back to the GMC guidance and see where your particular scenario would fit in.

 If you continue to struggle with explanations, then you may benefit from some one-to-one tuition.
 All of our tutors have experience within the NHS and are well versed with GMC guidelines, so can give expert advice.

-Many students fade during the Situational Judgement section.
-They have prepared hard for the others and have expended all their energy answering those questions.
-This impacts there score in the final section as they run out of steam right at the end.
+Many students’ intellectual energy fade during the Situational Judgement section.
+They have prepared hard for the other sections and have expended all their energy answering all of the previous questions.
+This impacts their score in the final section as they run out of steam right at the end.
 Remember that your score for this section is reported separately – there’s no point getting 900 (the maximum score) in all other sections if you have no energy left for situational judgement and get a Band 4!

 You need to make sure that this does not happen to you on test day.
-To avoid this make sure you practise mocks that are the full length of the UCAT, so you will have the stamina to get you all the way through on test day.
-And remember if you get extra time in the test be sure to add this on to your practise.
+Make sure you practice mock exams that are the full length of the UCAT, so you will learn the stamina needed to get you all the way through on test day.
+Remember if you get extra time in the test be sure to add this on to your practise.

 Once again this reiterates why it is so important not to neglect this section of the test.
 Practising and preparing for it will allow you to find a rhythm when answering the questions.
 And by knowing roughly how long it takes you to answer a question, you will know on test day if you answering too slowly or too quickly.

 Sometimes students deliberate too much in Situational Judgement and go back and forth between answer options.
 You will get a half mark just for getting the right side (a/b or c/d).
-This does not mean that you rush, but do not spend too long pondering between a or b for example.
+This does not mean that you should rush, but try not to spend too long deciding between a or b for example.